hjdhjd/homebridge-unifi-access/docs/MQTT.md

 | Topic                   | Message Expected
 |-------------------------|----------------------------------
 | `doorbell/get`          | `true` will trigger a publish event of the current doorbell ring status for a UniFi Access hub.
+| `dps/get`               | `true` will trigger a publish event of the current door position sensor state for a UniFi Access hub.
 | `lock/get`              | `true` will trigger a publish event of the current door lock relay state for a UniFi Access hub.
 | `lock/set`              | `true` will unlock the door lock relay for a UniFi Access hub. `false` will unlock.